LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/exercise-solutions/angular-lsn1.rst

 1. Change the movie list text by adjusting the code in ``movie-list.component.css`` to accomplish the following:

-   #.
+   a.
 The text for the heading and list items can be any color EXCEPT black.
       (HINT: Take advantage of the ``movies`` class).
-   #.
+   b.
 The movie list should have a centered heading.
-   #.
+   c.
 The font size should be large enough to easily read.

    .. sourcecode:: css